 You are also required to have at least a cumulative grade point average of 3.0 (on a scale of 4.0) for all programs except in the following cases, where a higher GPA is required:

 - A cumulative GPA of 3.7 after two semesters and through participation in study abroad is required for Oxford.

-- For London, a minimum cumulative GPA of 3.0 is required of students applying to QMUL, RHUL, or UAL, while students applying to LSE, UCL or SOAS must have a cumulative GPA of 3.3 (applicants to SOAS with a 3.0 may be considered if their major GPA is higher).
+- For London, a minimum cumulative GPA of 3.0 is required of students applying to QMUL, RHUL, or UAL, while students applying to SOAS must have a cumulative GPA of 3.3 (applicants to SOAS with a 3.0 may be considered if their major GPA is higher).
 For LSE and UCL, a 3.5 GPA is strongly recommended; students with a 3.3 GPA may be considered (except in cases where a higher GPA is required by the specific subject at LSE or UCL) but should be aware that LSE or UCL may not consider them a competitive candidate unless they can articulate a strong academic rationale for admission.
-Additional Departmental Admission Requirements by Host Institution: The following UCL departments/subjects require higher GPAs: 3.7 is required for Neuroscience; and 3.5 is required for Biological Sciences, Biomedical Sciences, Political Science and International Relations, and Social Sciences.
-Those applying to study quantitative subjects at LSE must have a GPA of 3.5.
+Additional Departmental Admission Requirements by Host Institution: The following UCL departments/subjects require higher GPAs: 3.7 is required for Neuroscience.
 Applicants wishing to study either History or Drama at RHUL must have a GPA of 3.3.
 All applicants to Tufts in London are expected to show previous college-level coursework in the subject, program, or department they wish to pursue at the host institution.
 In addition, Tufts will be examining enrollment capacity and may be unable to nominate all candidates to their partner of choice.